linkedin/brooklin/CONTRIBUTING.md

 1. Separate subject from body with a blank line
 2. Limit the subject line to 120 characters
 3. Wrap the body at 100 characters
-4. Captialize the subject line
+4. Capitalize the subject line
 5. Do not end the subject line with a period
 6. Do not make references to internal Jira tickets
 7. Do not add PR number in subject line (GitHub appends it by default)